unjs/ofetch/README.md

 **Why export is called `$fetch` instead of `fetch`?**

-Using same name of `fetch` can be confusing since API is different but still it is a fetch so using closes possible alternative.
+Using same name of `fetch` can be confusing since API is different but still it is a fetch so using closesest possible alternative.

 **Why note having default export?**

 Default exports are always risky to be mixed with CommonJS exports.

-This also guarantees we can introduce more utils without breaking package and also encourage using `$fetch` name.
+This also guarantees we can introduce more utils without breaking the package and also encourage using `$fetch` name.

 **Why not transpiled?**

-By keep transpiling libraries we push web backwards with legacy code which is unneeded for most of users.
+By keep transpiling libraries we push web backward with legacy code which is unneeded for most of the users.

-If you really need to support legacy users, can optionally transpile library in build pipelines.
+If you need to support legacy users, can optionally transpile the library to build pipelines.

 ## License